pedrosqueiroz/react-build-your-model-r/README.md

     * Responsivity is not even a thing.
     My deadline is over and i couldn't implement it.
 Yet.
 I'll keep updating this until it's good enough.
     * Code is a mess.
     I developed a SCSS architecture called SpaghettiCSS.
-Do not dare trying it at home. **Needs** refactor.
+Do not dare trying it at home.
+Urges refactoring.
     * Header/Navbar doesn't have an indicator for inactive links.
     * Lacks transitions between stages.